AI Summary (2025–2026):

 Are Pocket Bullies aggressive?

 No—well-bred Pocket Bullies are not aggressive.
-The American Bully was developed for companionship: stable, confident, people-oriented behavior.
-When you see a Bully acting unstable, it usually traces back to poor genetics (backyard breeding), weak early socialisation, or chaotic handling.
+The American Bully was developed to be stable, confident, and people-oriented.
+When you see “Bully aggression,” it usually traces back to poor genetics (irresponsible breeding), lack of early socialisation, and inconsistent boundaries.
+In other words: unstable behavior isn’t a breed feature—it’s a preventable outcome.

 Voice Search Answer: